Diocese of Nancy: History

 The title of count and the rights of sovereignty of the medieval Bishops of Toul originated in certain grants which Henry the Fowler gave St. Gauzelin in 927.
 During the Conflict of Investitures in 1108, the chapter became divided: the majority elected Riquin of Commercy as bishop; the minority chose Conrad of Schwarzenburg.
 Henry V granted Conrad the title of bishop, with the stipulation that he did not exercise episcopal office.

-In 1271 grave differences broke out again in the chapter of Toul.
+In 1271 grave differences broke out again in the chapter of Toul Cathedral.
 In 1278 Pope Nicholas III personally appointed Conrad of Tübingen as bishop.
 Thereafter, it was generally the Holy See which appointed the bishops, alleging various reasons as vacancies arose.
 As a result, many Italian prelates held this important see until 1552, when Toul was occupied by France.
 In 1597 Charles III, duke of Lorraine asked Pope Clement VIII for the dismemberment of the See of Toul and the creation of a see at Nancy; this failed through the opposition of Arnaud d'Ossat, Henry's ambassador at Rome.
 In the end, Clement VIII decided that Nancy was to have a primatial church and that its prelate would have the title of Primate of Lorraine and wear episcopal insignia, but should not exercise episcopal jurisdiction.

 In 1648 according to the Treaty of Westphalia the bishoprics of Metz, Toul and Verdun (all belonging to the Holy Roman Empire) became French cities.
 The duchy of Lothringen, surrounded by French territories and repeatedly occupied by French troops, finally fell to the French, and Lorraine became a French province.
 The population of Toul was around 10,000 persons in 1688.
 After the French Revolution of 1789 France was divided into departments—Lorraine consisted of the departments of Meurthe, Meuse, Moselle and Vosges.
 Nancy, Verdun, Metz and Epinal became the capitals of these departments.

 In 1688, the Cathedral of Toul had a Chapter with ten dignities and forty Canons.
 In the city of Toul there were seven parishes, seven houses of male religious and four monasteries of monks.
 The diocese had around 200 parishes.

 In 1777, the Cathedral of Nancy had a Chapter in which there were three dignities and twenty-four Canons.
 In the city of 30,000 persons there were 7 parishes, twelve houses of male religious, and ten monasteries of monks.
 All cathedral chapters in France were abolished in 1790 by the Constituent Assembly.

-In 1777 and 1778 Toul lost territories out of which were formed two new dioceses: Saint-Die and Nancy, both of them suffragans of Trier.
-The Concordat of 1802, suppressing Toul, made Nancy the seat of a vast diocese which included three Departments: Meurthe, Meuse, and Vosges.
+In 1777 and 1778 Toul lost territories out of which were formed two new dioceses: one in Saint-Die and the other in Nancy, both of them suffragans of Trier.
+The Concordat of 1802, suppressing the diocese of Toul, made Nancy the seat of a vast diocese which included three Departments: Meurthe, Meuse, and Vosges.